What's involved?

 If you can only give blood on the weekend, please check here for upcoming OurDNA events.

-If you choose to take part in OurDNA, we will ask if you would like to receive information back about a genetic change that could tell you something about your health in the future or the health of your family.
+If you choose to take part in OurDNA, we will ask if you would like to receive information back about any genetic changes that could tell you something about your health in the future or the health of your family.

 Only a small number of people who take part in OurDNA are likely to receive a result like this.
 OurDNA will only offer this information for genetic changes that are: